azu/get-github-pr-review-comments/README.md

 ![image](https://monosnap.com/file/PId5qghHGtudr8zHoB4ol87b47GFLJ.png)

-You can use it in editor like VSCode.
+You can use it in an editor like VSCode.
 The editor can jump to the file path and line.

 ## Install